The Twitter Advertising Ecosystem Explained

 Here’s a brief overview of the Twitter advertising ecosystem:

 - Promoted Trends: Twitter introduced “promoted trends” in 2010 as a way for brands to spur conversation around a certain topic.
 Since trending topics tend to be self-perpetuating — the popularity of certain trends fuel further conversation — this is an attractive proposition for brands.
-Twitter is now charging $US200,000 a day for promoted trends, up from $US150,000 last year and $US80,000 when they were introduced.
+Twitter is now charging $200,000 a day for promoted trends, up from $150,000 last year and $80,000 when they were introduced.
 However, promoted trends have positive and negative attributes that brands need to consider.

 - Keyword Targeting: Twitter now also lets advertisers target users based on specific keywords in their tweets.
 Keyword targeting was introduced just a few months ago, and according to Twitter, will allow advertisers to look in tweets for “signals of intent” and “reach users at the right moment, in the right context.”
 For example, if a user regularly tweets about coffee, a local cafe or coffee roaster can aim promoted tweets at them.
 Twitter prices out advertising based on engagement, not impressions.
 Advertisers pay the company by the click or the number of retweets or favourites the tweet generates.
 In other words, Facebook’s recent move to CPA or cost-per-action ads is something that has always been a component of Twitter’s ad business.